Inzhenerka/docs.getdbt.tech/website/docs/guides/visual-editor-qs.md

 ### Run

-To run your model, all you need to do is click the big **Run** button.
-With the Visual Editor, there is no command line and no need to memorize a list of commands, there is only **Run**.
-Click it and you will see the results populate in the **Runs and previews** pane.
+To run your model, you only need to click the big **Run** button.
+With the Visual Editor, there is no command line and no need to memorize a list of commands; there is only **Run**.
+Click it to see the results populate in the **Runs and previews** pane.

 <Lightbox src="/img/docs/dbt-cloud/visual-editor/run-results.png" width="90%" title="The results of a successful run in the 'Runs and previews' pane." />